imalitavakoli/jquery-bemhelpers/README.md

 `.setMod(blockName, modName, modVal)`

 *modVal* should not be a boolean value, otherwise it will be treated as a boolean modifier.

+If you also set *modVal* to an empty String `''`, the modifier will be removed.

 ### Set a key/value modifier on an element: